For Parents of Autistic Children

 What This Means

-Development is not just about behavior.
-It is about whether the underlying neural pathways for a skill are built, reinforced, and accessible.
+Development depends on whether the neural pathway for a skill is built and accessible.

-When a child struggles with speech, food, behavior, or learning, it often means the pathway for that skill needs more support.
+When a child struggles with speech, behavior, or learning, the pathway for that skill likely needs targeted support.

 The Four Processes